Riacho Teuquito Biosphere Reserve (Argentina)

 Riacho Teuquito Biosphere Reserve

-The Riacho Teuquito Biosphere Reserve is located in the Province of Formosa, in the Chaqueña Region, in the northeastern part of Argentina.
+The Riacho Teuquito Biosphere Reserve is located in the Province of Formosa, within the Chaco region in northeastern Argentina.

-The Riacho Teuquito Biosphere Reserve belongs to the Chaco biogeographical region with tropical dry or deciduous forests, dominated by Aspidosperma quebracho-blanco and Schinopsis lorentzii in the valleys, matorral scrublands and forests with matorral, flooded matorral, flooded savannas, agricultural systems and grazing forests.
+The Riacho Teuquito Biosphere Reserve belongs to the Chaco biogeographical region with tropical dry or deciduous forests, dominated by the evergreen white quebracho (Aspidosperma quebracho-blanco) and red quebracho (Schinopsis lorentzii) in the valleys, matorral scrublands and forests with matorral, flooded matorral, flooded savannas, agricultural systems, and grazing forests.

-More than 3,000 people live in the biosphere reserve, of which 350 form indigenous communities.
-The principal economic activities are agriculture, forestry, commerce, industry and cattle raising.
+Over 3,000 people live in the Biosphere Reserve, of which about 350 form indigenous communities.
+Agriculture, forestry, commerce, industry, and cattle raising are the principal economic activities.

-The transition area contains a development project with the objective of promoting sustainable use of natural resources, establishing pilot areas of productive models and harmonizing environmental, political, social, cultural and economic issues.
+The transition area contains a development project to promote the sustainable use of natural resources, establish pilot areas of productive models and harmonize environmental, political, social, cultural and economic issues.